When is Evergreen Boys State?

 No. As you can imagine it is a big enough task for the staff to keep track of security and safety for so many students, so you will not be allowed to leave the assigned campus area.
 You will have plenty of room to roam and wander on campus and students who like to jog in the morning can do that.
 And all your meals will be provided, so you won’t have a need to go get food.

-Will I have access to athletic facilities and the gym on campus?
+Will I have access to athletic facilities or a gym?

 What is the food like?

 The food is generally very good.
-Meals are prepared by the CWU dining services and we eat in one of the dining halls on campus.
+Meals are prepared by the Warm Beach Conference Center dining services and we eat in one of the main dining room.
 All meals are cafeteria style and there are generally a couple of options of food at each meal.
 You can have second and third helpings if you like, we just ask that you wait until everyone gets through the line at least once so that the folks at the end aren’t waiting a long time to get food.
 Meals range from hamburgers and fries to chicken stir-fry to spaghetti.
 Special menu options are available to accommodate vegetarians, diabetics and those with allergies.

 How many students attend Evergreen Boys State?